docsforadobe/illustrator-scripting-guide/docs/jsobjref/PaperInfo.md

 **Description**

-The paper’s width in points.
+The paper's width in points.

 **Type**